texta-tk/texta-tk.github.io/source/searcher.rst

 ***************

 Current Search is a tool for simple data browsing.
 It also allows us to create filters to only search for documents in our interest.
-For the latter purpose we can create a set of constraints on :ref:`field <field_concept>` values.
+For the latter purpose, we can create a set of constraints on :ref:`field <field_concept>` values.
 This can be done using either Simple Search or Advanced Search.

 .. note::
-	Current match doesn't differentiate lower and upper case (except regex constraint).
+	Current Search doesn't differentiate lower and upper case (except regex constraint).
 This means that searching for "President" also matches "president".
 If the case is important in the search, use regex constraint (see below).

 Simple Search